The Naked Barista…. 2016-02

 At this point, we have seen just too much of our war relics as you can read in the Battlefields article and it is still too fresh in our minds to be going to any of these museums.

 One Sunday, on our trip from 2016, we took a drive up to Naval Hill, which overlooks the City.
 Its name is derived from the naval guns brought in by the British in order to fortify their position against outside attack.
 A striking white horse marks it’s slopes and was laid out during the Anglo-Boer War as a landmark for approaching horsemen.

 Beyond the city, The Franklin Nature Reserve is home to endemic wildlife species.
 The Cheetah Experience is another must-see.

 Nobody actually knows where Bloemfontein’s name comes from, but the literal translation from Afrikaans is ‘The City of Roses’.
 A popular event is a weeklong annual rose festival held in October.
 More legends for its name include an ox named “Bloem” owned by one of the Pioneer farmers that were taken by a lion near a fountain on his property.
 Another story names Jan Bloem (1775-1858), a Korana Khoikhoi who inhabited the area.

-It is said that thousands of rose bushes lines its streets, but at the time we were here in 2016, Bloemfontein were in a drought.
+It is said that thousands of rose bushes line its streets, but at the time we were here in 2016, Bloemfontein was in a drought.
 Despite its dry and dusty appearance (2016), Bloemfontein is home to the province’s only Botanical Gardens and well worth a visit.
 Orchid House is also found there and a tropical oasis.

 Bloemfontein’s Sesotho name is Mangaung, meaning “place of cheetahs”.
 Bloemfontein has since 2011 formed part of the Mangaung Metropolitan Municipality having been in the Mangaung Local Municipality beforehand, established in 1849.

 Bloemfontein’s claim to fame is that author, JRR Tolken – The Lord of the Rings – were born here.

 It is unique in its feel of a country town, but actually being the size of a large African City.